ISAITB/docs-itb-ta/source/exportimport/index.rst

 and upload of files (most importantly test suites) that can be time-consuming if needed to be replicated.
 Replicating this setup is nonetheless something that often needs to be done, typically as part of the following scenarios:

-* **Development workflow:** You are implementing your test cases in a local test bed instance that you use for development.
-Once ready you will want to replicate your configuration to the test bed instance your users will actually be using.
+* **Development workflow:** You are implementing your test cases in a local Test Bed instance that you use for development.
+Once ready you will want to replicate your configuration to the Test Bed instance your users will actually be using.
-* **Setup of new test bed instance:** You may need at some point to set up a new test bed instance that matches a given community's configuration.
+* **Setup of new Test Bed instance:** You may need at some point to set up a new Test Bed instance that matches a given community's configuration.
   This could be the case when defining a separate environment (e.g. "TEST" and "ACCEPTANCE" environments) or when a new test developer joins the team and needs her own development instance.
 * **Troubleshooting:** If a specific organisation is facing issues with a test suite you may want to replicate its specific configuration in